Maarten Van Severen, CN°II Plywood Chair by Atelier MVS

-Here's an exceptionally rare first-production CN°II chair, crafted by Maarten Van Severen in his own atelier in Ghent, Belgium.
-Van Severen valued the hands-on experimentation as a core part of his design philosophy.
-Before his shift to industrial partnerships in the mid-90s, he produced his designs entirely by hand, making early pieces like this one incredibly scarce.
-The form is striking: a single thin sheet of beech plywood resting on an aluminum frame with square front legs.
-Van Severen encouraged each chair to wear signs of human use over time, transforming every mark into a part of its character.
+Here's a very rare first-production CN°II chair, crafted by Maarten Van Severen in his own atelier in Ghent.
+Van Severen valued the hands-on experimentation as part of his design philosophy.
+Before his shift to industrial partnerships in the mid-90s, he produced his designs entirely by hand, making early pieces like this one scarce.
+The form is striking: a thin sheet of beech plywood resting on an aluminum frame with square front legs.
+Van Severen encouraged each chair to wear signs of human use, transforming every mark into a part of its character.

 h x w x d: 82 x 38 x 57 cm / weight: 4.70 kg